 The reason behind the success on Amazon?
-They put it down to control over the marketplace on Amazon, higher volume of sales and being able to successfully target buyer personas.
-Want to learn more?
-Click here.
+They put it down to control over the marketplace on Amazon, a higher volume of sales, and being able to successfully target buyer personas.

 Case Study #5: Marvin

 Marvin began his FBA selling business because he didn’t want to work 9 – 5 or the next few decades, he wanted to create some passive income that could fuel the lifestyle he desired for himself and his family.

 Marvin didn’t chase big numbers at first – he took on products with a 20% ROI at $2 profit per unit.
 He chose items that tended to sell within 30 days and chose to build volume.

-Marvin also went into an area that he knows well and built relationships with suppliers by being honest, knowing names, reaching out to low level management in companies who can make smaller decisions, and practice respect for those you are working with.
+Marvin also went into an area that he knows well and built relationships with suppliers by being honest, knowing names, reaching out to low-level management in companies who can make smaller decisions, and practice respect for those you are working with.